Kilba people: Political structure

-War between Höba and Fulanis
+Relationship between Həba and Fulanis

-Long after the consolidation of the kingdom we know from general history that the 19th century was characterized by wars due to jihad and incessant skirmishes with the Fulanis in which records inform us that Höba was never ever conquered.
+Long after the consolidation of the kingdom we know from general history that the 19th century was characterized by wars due to jihad and incessant skirmishes with the Fulanis in which records inform us that Həba was never ever conquered.
 Very many attempts were made to do so.
-Höba, though very war hungry at that time, were only going out to subdue Fulani settlements and take away their assets.
-Very similar to the Israelites of the olden days, when they were moving into the Promised Land from Egypt.
-Höba never consolidated their war victory anywhere.
+Həba, though very war hungry at that time, were only going out to subdue Fulani settlements and take away their assets.
+Həba never consolidated their war victory anywhere.
 The approach was very spasmodic too.
 When it became clear that there was never going to be a conquest between the jihadists and Höba, a truce had to be declared on market days at Pella and at Mbilla Kilba.
-The Fulanis and Höba attended these market days freely.
+The Fulanis and Həba attended these market days freely.